dantleech/blog/source/_posts/2018-08-19-phpactor-3-years.md

 (BR) with the addition of type and value flow (required for completion).
 The justification here is that it would have been impossible to merge the type-flow code in WR into BR, because it was so bad and experimental.
 But whilst being experimental it was providing actual value to Phpactor.
+In addition, BR had some performance problems (at the time) which made it specifically unsuitable for real-time completion.

 On one hand it is a shame that I didn't contribute to BetterReflection, but on the other I don't think Phpactor would have been built if I did.
 WR is the